Skip to main content

 Read Article

-Newly commissioned concrete testing laboratory at a remote hydroelectric dam site, morning light illuminating compression testing machines, steel cube moulds on a vibrating table, sieve stacks, and curing tanks visible through an internal door, with a QC engineer in a white lab coat reviewing a calibration checklist
+Concrete testing laboratory at a remote hydroelectric dam site: compression testing machines, steel cube moulds on a vibrating table, and sieve stacks in morning light, with a QC engineer in a white lab coat reviewing a calibration checklist

 Technical Brief